cgabriel5/nodecliac/README.md

   --flag=(1 "2" false 4)

   # If multiple values can be supplied to program use the multi-flag indicator '*'.
-  # This will allow --flag to be used multiple times until all values have been used.
+  # This allows --flag to be used multiple times until all values have been used.
   --flag=*(1 "2" false 4)
 ]
 ```